How to Regrow Your Grocery List and Get Free Food

 Image illustrates how to regrow your grocery list with garlic.

-Typically, I try to keep at least 500 garlic cloves in my fall garden bed each year, which produces a year’s worth of garlic for my family.
-To do this, all I need to do is plant about 50 heads of garlic from what I save from each harvest or the grocery store.
-You will need to do some math to configure how much garlic your family needs to plant that amount per year.
+I typically keep at least 500 garlic cloves in my fall garden bed each year, producing enough garlic for my family’s needs.
+To do this, I plant about 50 heads of garlic saved from the previous harvest or bought from the store.
+Doing a little math ensures you plant the right amount to meet your yearly needs.

 Growing Garlic Bulbils

 Garlic can be grown as a perennial.
-I love growing a regularly massive garlic bed to harvest in the summer, however, I also love growing garlic plants around my small cottage homestead in the form of garlic bulbils.
+I love growing a regularly massive garlic bed to harvest in the summer; however, I also love growing garlic plants around my small cottage homestead in the form of garlic bulbils.

-Garlic bulbils are tiny garlic seeds that can be planted into the soil in spring in areas where you want the garlic to produce consistently.
+Garlic bulbils are tiny garlic seeds that can be planted in the soil in spring in areas where you want the garlic to produce consistently.
 Growing garlic from bulbils helps me keep garlic plants around my cottage homestead in areas where I can harvest garlic whenever I want.

 I talk more about growing garlic in my backyard orchard in this post!